SanjaykrishnaanH/narich/README.md

 <image src="images/logo.png" height=75 width=175/>

-Narich is a Raw Jute Assessment device for India which was developed based on a problem statement given by **National Jute Board, Ministry of Textiles** in **SIH 2020 - Hardware Edition**.
+Narich is a Raw Jute Assessment device for India which was developed by **Team Cyber Flux** based on a problem statement given by **National Jute Board, Ministry of Textiles** in **SIH 2020 - Hardware Edition**.

 **Problem Statement Number:** AR249

 **Problem Statement Title:** Scientific way of assessing the quality parameters of raw jute produced/sold by farmers by linking with raw jute crop assessment through remote sensing application of NASA/ISRO.

+**Organization:** National Jute Board, Ministry of Textiles

 ## Project Description